BattletechModders/IRTweaks/README.md

 * **BuildingDamageColorChange**: Changes the floating damage on buildings to be dark blue to distinguish this damage type.
 Thanks to **Gnivler** for this fix!
 * **BraceOnMeleeWithJuggernaut**: If a pilot has the Guts 8 ability (typically Juggernaut), braces the unit after a melee or DFA attack.
 A direct copy of [RealityMachina's Better-Juggernaut](https://github.com/RealityMachina/Better-Juggernaut).
 * **BulkPurchasing**: Provides buttons and keyboard shortcuts that allow bulk purchasing and selling of items in the store.
+* **BulkScrapping**: Allows players to scrap all chassis of a given weight from the storage screen at once.
+Hold Alt and click one of the weight filters at the top of the storage screen to scrap everything in that category.
 * **CalledShotTweaks**: The modifier for called shots (aka offensive push) is driven by the pilot's tactics skill, ability, and pilot tags.
 It can also be influenced by gear.
 Options allow disabling the ability to called shot
 * **CombatLog**: Provides an in-game log that captures text from floaties and preserves them in a readable format.
 * **DisableCampaign**: Disables the HBS campaign button, to prevent errors with various mod packs.